The stable cooperations of Morava $K$-Theory and the fiber product of automorphism groups of formal group laws: Introduction

 \section{Introduction}

 Throughout this paper, we fix an odd prime $p$.
-Let $K(n)_*(K(n))$ be the stable cooperations of $n$-th Morava $K$-theory $K(n)$ at $p$.
-For a spectrum $E$ and a space $X$, we assign the degree $n$ to an element of the cohomology $E^n(X)$.
-Hence an element of the homology $E_n(X)$ is of degree $-n$.
+Let $K(n)_*(K(n))$ be the stable cooperations of $n$th Morava $K$-theory $K(n)$ at $p$.
+For a spectrum $E$ and a space $X$, we assign the degree $n$ to cohomology classes in $E^n(X)$.
+Hence homology classes in $E_n(X)$ are of degree $-n$.
+The coefficient ring of $K(n)$ is the graded field $K(n)_*= \FP [v_n,v_n^{-1}] $, where $\deg v_n=-2(p^n-1)$.
+Any algebra with grading is $\Bbb{Z}$-graded commutative.
+We denote tensor products and completed tensor products over $K(n)_*$ by $\OT$ and $\hat{\OT}$ respectively, except in Section \ref{sec:boardman}